-During an interview for a new job, ticklish questions may come up if you have noticeable employment gaps.
+During an interview for a new job, challenging questions may come up if you have noticeable employment gaps.
 You can reduce the anxiety in a number of ways:

 - Decide in advance what you will say.
-If the interviewer asks about the gaps, for instance, you can say, ''I was dealing with health issues."
-Then be sure to emphasize that the issues are resolved and that you're ready and eager to get back to work.
+If the interviewer asks about the gaps, for instance, you can say, “I was dealing with health issues.”
+Then be sure to emphasize that the issues are resolved and that you are ready and eager to get back to work.

-- If you know anyone in management at another company, tell them your ideas about how you will respond to ticklish interview questions and ask for feedback.
+- If you know anyone in management at another company, tell them your ideas about how you will respond to potentially awkward questions, and ask for feedback.

 If you look different because of cancer, you may be worried that your physical appearance will be brought up during your interview.
 But the Americans with Disabilities Act prohibits employers from asking job applicants about a disability before offering them the job, even if the disability is visible.
-It's illegal, then, for someone to ask you if you're undergoing chemotherapy because you're bald.
-However, if you walk with a cane, they can ask about your ability to perform the job you seek – for example, if you can carry heavy boxes or stand on your feet all day.
-(They can't ask why you use the cane, though.)
+So, for example, if you have lost your hair, it is illegal for an interviewer to ask if you are undergoing chemotherapy.
+However, if you walk with a cane, they can ask about your ability to perform the job you’re applying for — e.g., if you can carry heavy boxes or stand on your feet all day.
+(They can’t ask why you use the cane, though.)

-Although it's illegal for employers to ask about your health, it's wise to decide ahead of time what to say, just in case.
+Although it is illegal for employers to ask about your health, it’s wise to decide ahead of time what to say, just in case.
 Be brief, speak in general terms and talk more about the future than the past.
-For example, you can say, “I took time off from work for a health situation, but that's behind me now.
-A minute ago, you said you were looking for someone who's organized.
-Well, I have terrific organizational skills...”
+For example, you can say, “I took time off from work for a health situation, but that’s behind me now.
+A minute ago, you said you were looking for someone who is organized.
+Well, I have terrific organizational skills....”

 Once You Are Offered the Job

 You are not obligated to disclose any details about your cancer to potential employers during the interview process.
-Once you're offered a job, however, they can ask you medical questions, as long as other people who are offered the same job are asked those questions, too.
-And if your answers reveal a medical disability, the employer is only able to rescind the job offer if you're unable to perform the job duties or if you're a risk to yourself or others.
+Once you’re offered a job, however, they can ask you medical questions, as long as other people who are offered the same job are asked those questions, too.
+And if your answers reveal a medical disability, the employer is able to rescind the job offer only if you are unable to perform the essential job duties or if you’re a risk to yourself or others.

 Tip #4: Know about employment laws that are relevant to your situation.

 - The Americans with Disabilities Act (ADA) applies to employers with 15 or more workers.
 It prohibits discrimination against someone with a disability or a history of a disability, and cancer is on that list.
-During a job interview, for instance, a potential employer bound by the ADA cannot ask you to take a medical exam as a condition of being offered the job and cannot ask you about your disability history.
-(After an offer, a medical exam can be requested, but only if every employee is required to have one.)
+During a job interview, for instance, a potential employer bound by the ADA cannot ask you to take a medical exam as a condition of being offered the job; nor can he or she ask you about your disability history.
+(After an offer, a medical exam can be requested, but only if every employee is required to have one, as stated above.)
 The ADA also requires covered employers to make reasonable accommodations for your medical condition.

-The key to obtaining those accommodations, however, is this: you have to communicate specifically what you need.
-Your boss doesn't have an obligation to provide any accommodation if he or she isn't aware of it and hasn't been asked to provide it.
+The key to obtaining those accommodations, however, is this: You have to communicate specifically what you need.
+Your boss doesn’t have an obligation to provide any accommodation if he or she isn’t aware of what’s needed and hasn’t been asked to provide it.

-More information on how the ADA helps cancer survivors get back to work can be found at the government website, http://www.usdoj.gov/crt/ada/adahom1.htm.
+More information on how the ADA helps cancer survivors get back to work can be found at the government website www.usdoj.gov/crt/ada/adahom1.htm.